 I was given an antique framed piece of intricately cut brown paper, which I am told was used as a stencil, perhaps on fabric.
 The paper has dark and light stains on it.
 The dark stains look to be moisture damage, and the light stains appear to be powdery.
 Is there anything I can do myself to restore it? [more inside]

 Flat Roof Filter - We're trying to get our garage roof replaced and are having problems locating a supplier for the clay tile end caps that run around the edge of the roof. [more inside]

+How do I restore a grave headstone.
+My son's headstone has faded over the past 20 years.
+The engraving (once highlighted with black) has faded, the writing is now hard to read.
 I could use a small brush and, with my shaky hands try and fill in the letters, but there has to be an easier (and more effective) way... ideas?

 Please help me restore the shape of my Coach bag. [more inside]